NBPub/CatFood/README.md

 Therefore, the lists in the script contain more terms than will be necessary.

 The `adjusters` list was used to capture the parsed ingredients to be cleaned, and to determine cleaning methods.
-The following illustrates how the lists were populated:
+The following illustrates how the lists were populated :

 ```python
 for val in data.values():